 340-096-0090 Special Rules Relating to Composting: Operations Plan Approval

-(1) All composting facilities subject to this rule must prepare a composting facility operations plan for review and approval by the department that describes how the composting facility will be designed and operated to meet the performance standards set out in OAR 340-096-0070.
+(1) All composting facilities subject to this rule must prepare a facility operations plan for review and approval by the department that describes how the facility will be designed and operated to meet the performance standards set out in OAR 340-096-0070.
 The Operations Plan Approval fee required by OAR 340-097-0120(4) and, if applicable, the Engineering review fee required by OAR 340-097-0120(5), must be submitted to the department with the proposed plan.

 (2) Except as provided in OAR 340-096-0060(5), a composting facility subject to this rule may not begin or continue operation until the department approves the facility Operations Plan.
 All composting facilities subject to this rule must operate in compliance with the Operations Plan approved by the department.
 Any significant changes in the Operations Plan must be approved by the department.